microsoft/vscode-cmake-tools/docs/kits.md

  - CMake Tools looks for `gcc` and `clang` binaries on the `PATH` and gets version information from each executable it finds.
 For `gcc`, if a corresponding `g++` executable resides in the same directory it is added to the kit as the corresponding C++ compiler.
 The same applies for a `clang++` binary in the directory of a `clang` executable.

 > **Note:**
 > CMake Tools only automatically detects `Clang` and `GCC`.
-If you'd like auto-detection for more tools, please [Open a Github issue](https://github.com/microsoft/vscode-cmake-tools/issues) with information about the compiler binary names and how to parse its version information.
+If you'd like auto-detection for more tools, please [open a Github issue](https://github.com/microsoft/vscode-cmake-tools/issues) with information about the compiler binary names and how to parse its version information.

 **2. Find Visual Studio installations**